Foundation Course in Integrative Psychotherapy

 Course Details

-The Foundation Course in Integrative Psychotherapy provides about 135 hours of training in total and is divided into three modules summarised below.
-Please note there is an 80% minimum attendance requirement; when missing a session, students might be invited to complete some extra tasks to keep-up with the rest of the group.
+The Foundation Course in Integrative Psychotherapy provides approximately 135 hours of training in total and is divided into three modules, summarised below.
+Please note there is an 80% minimum attendance requirement; if a session is missed, students might be invited to complete some extra tasks to keep up with the rest of the group.

 Modules